kaihr/InformationRetrieval/README.md

 -a---            7/8/2021  4:30 PM         978866 path.txt
 ```

-Run `A.exe` and it should be pretty straight-foward.
+Run `A.exe` and it should be pretty straight-forward.